Stephon Gilmore: Personal life

 Gilmore is the son of Linda and Steve Gilmore.
+His younger brother, Steven, played cornerback for Marshall.
+Gilmore grew up as a fan of the Dallas Cowboys, and upon joining the team, surprised his uncle with the news, much to both of their excitement.

 On July 12, 2014, Gilmore married his college sweetheart, Gabrielle Glenn.
-They have three children together, Sebastian, Gael and Gisele.
+They have three children together: Sebastian, Gael and Gisele.
 Gabrielle, also an athlete, was a collegiate sprinter for University of South Carolina.

-Gilmore has a younger brother named Steven who played cornerback for Marshall and spent some time on the Detroit Lions roster.

-Gilmore grew up as a fan of the Dallas Cowboys and, upon joining the team, surprised his uncle with the news, much to both of their excitement.